gvwilson/sensibleadventures/iffy/iffy.md

 to confirm that the ship's core understood a different human was now in charge.

 Iffy had scrolled through the core's log many times.
-It had been almost sixty years years since it had last been wiped clean (probably, she suspected, because the holds had been full of contraband instead of jellyfish at the time).
+It had been almost sixty years years since it had last been reset (probably, she suspected, because the holds had been full of contraband instead of jellyfish at the time).
-Six watches a day while at sea, with only a few weeks a year tied up or idle, made for almost a hundred and twenty five thousand thumb presses and bleeps.
+Six watches a day while at sea, with only a couple of weeks a year tied up or idle, made for almost a hundred and twenty five thousand thumb presses and bleeps.

 She had read the highlights of the log almost as often as she had read her nature book.
-Storms, storms, and more storms as the planet warmed up, some hurling waves taller than the ship's fully-extended mast to swamp the *Guinevere*'s decks.
+Storms, storms, and more storms as the planet warmed up, some hurling waves taller than the ship's fully-extended mast to wash across the *Guinevere*'s decks.
-Births and deaths and even a shipboard wedding---Aunt Naggie's parents had invited a dozen friends on board in Rothera to see them exchange vows.
+Births and deaths and shipboard weddings---Aunt Naggie's parents had invited a dozen friends on board in Rothera to see her exchange vows with a beaming Uncle Jack.
 Pirates, twice, and angry notes about dock wardens who wouldn't stay bribed.
 "A whale??" followed by "don't be an idiot", repairs laid over older repairs like layers of barnacles,